 Market Penetration.
 Do networking activities through participation in Association like PMAP, Finnex, etc. Data mining for prospects is also done using contacts from the membership directories of some associations following this through with cold calls to establish a foot in the door.

 Conclusion.
 Networking activities can be effective in building network but this is currently not fully utilized.
 Instead of just joining as a member, it might be more strategic if Solutions, instead, partner with this organizations, lend its technical expertise in coming up and/or sponsoring seminars, workshops and events.
+Greater visibility for its key consultants should be created as speakers and resource persons for these activities.

 In this industry, where trust is the foremost basis of the business relationship, doing a cold call will not be effective.
 It may be more effective to demonstrate the expertise rather than sell it.
 Solutions should consider sponsoring talks, trainings and workshops with its primary target market as audience.